The main axes-motors parameters can be configured in the settings by going to CNC Settings > Axes/Motors

 The following settings are available:

 More information on encoders is available in the Rotary encoder connection and setup manual which goes through some connection examples.
+Additional information on using the ET10 encoder inputs with an MPG wheel is avaialble in the MPG through binary inputs manual.

 This allows to create an analog closed loop system with PID controls.
 More information on PID control and closed loop configurations is available in the MyCNC closed loop configuration manual.